nmsaikat/nmsaikat/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on Web Development Projects
+# I’m currently working on Web Development Projects
+- I believe programming is a journey of continuous learning.
+Every new technology I learn helps me build better, cleaner, and more scalable web applications.

 #### Frontend Development